C0WB0YS/C0WB0YS/README.md

    yes i have alot of fictkins, i gain them when i specifically like a character. some of them are coping links aswell

  ♰ deepending on situation, i may tend to go silent as i cannot deal with situations fully.

- i am a light shipper, rarepairshipper, and a non-problematic comshipper. i do not ship illegal ships, i extremely do not like illegal ships.

  ˖ ࣪⊹ ִ┈┈┈┈ ♰ ┈┈┈┈ ⊹ ִֶָ𓂅